antoineco/aco-tomcat/README.md

 * instances configuration
 * tomcat user database(s) and authorized users (defined type)

-Including the main class is enough to install the default version of tomcat provided by your distribution, and run it with default settings.
+Including the main class is enough to install the default version of Tomcat provided by your distribution, and run it with default settings.

 ```puppet
 include tomcat